Welcome to Sierra Leone Education and Development Trust

 Follow us on social media:

-- We will pay all the educational costs for 40 high achievers in primary schools from poor homes who would otherwise be unable to go to secondary school.
+- We will pay all the educational costs for 75 (50) high achievers in primary schools from poor homes who would otherwise be unable to succeed in secondary school.

-- We will provide mobility equipment for 25 disabled children and young people so that they can get to school and around their villages without crawling or being carried.
+- We will provide mobility equipment for 35 (35) disabled children and young people so that they can get to school and around their villages without crawling or being carried.
+We treat prosthetic legs as mobility equipment.

-- We will pay for one blind child to get the benefit of residential education including learning to read braille.
+- We will pay for 2 (2) blind children and 2 (0) deaf children to get the benefit of residential education including, for the blind children, learning to read braille.

-- We will support 38 final year students at Kroo primary school.
+- We will support 70 (48) students in the final two years at Kroo primary school.
 This school serves the most deprived neighbourhood in Freetown.

 Read our annual report and accounts